Keats/tera/docs/content/docs/_index.md

 Example: `You have {{ num_messages }} message{{ num_messages | pluralize }}`

-If num_messages is 1, the output will be You have 1 message.
-If num_messages is 2 the output will be You have 2 messages.
+If num_messages is 1, the output will be "You have 1 message".
+If num_messages is 2 the output will be "You have 2 messages".
 You can also customize the singular and plural suffixes with the `singular` and `plural` arguments to the filter:

 Example: `{{ num_categories }} categor{{ num_categories | pluralize(singular="y", plural="ies") }}`